RedHatWorkshops/amqv7-workshop/labs/80-install-qdr.md

 docker run -itd --name qdr ceposta/qdr:latest
 ```

 In the next labs, we'll see how to attach configuration to the router.
+Default configuration is in `/etc/qpid-dispatch/qdrouterd.conf`